akardapolov/dimension-ui/docs/guides/user/user-guide-en.md

 ### Report generation

-After the user has configured all necessary report parameters, they start the report generation process via the **Report** button &lt;a href="media/report/report.gif" target="_blank"&gt;Screencast&lt;/a&gt;
+After the user has configured all necessary report parameters, they start the report generation process via the **Report** button.

 ### Viewing the report